 BEA's company-specific data can only be accessed at a secure site.
 Authorized researchers choose from two options:

 Work on-site at BEA's headquarters in Suitland, Md.
+(Currently remote access is being offered instead of on-site access)

 No fee charged for working on-site at BEA.